Designicks/react-routing/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+In the project directory, you can run to install node modules:

+### `npm install`

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run to start app:

 ### `npm start`